dvanblerkom/ece4203_lab1/README.md

 The Xming ``server'' allows external X11 processes to display windows on your Windows PC.
 More recent Mac's should already have this capability under OS X and Unix (Linux) installations typically have this capability, so they won't need Xming.
 You need to install it on your Windows PC if you want to use PuTTY to display graphical windows.

-Download Xming from SourceForge here: [XMing download](https://sourceforge.net/projects/xming/)
+Download Xming from SourceForge here: [Xming download](https://sourceforge.net/projects/xming/)

 Here are the steps for configuring XMing on your Windows machine